Dineshmanchala19/parking-space-detector/README.md

 git clone https://github.com/yourusername/parking-space-detector.git
 cd parking-space-detector
 2. Set Up the Environment
 Ensure you have Python installed along with the required libraries.
-You can install dependencies using:
+You can install dependencies

-pip install -r requirements.txt
-(Include a requirements.txt file listing packages like ultralytics, torch, opencv-python, etc.)

 3. Training and Validation
 Open and run the Jupyter Notebook cark-parkingspace-detection.ipynb to train the YOLOv8 model on your dataset.